kscalelabs/store/CONTRIBUTING.md

 1. Clone the repository
 2. Install the React dependencies and create a `.env.local` file
 3. Install the FastAPI dependencies
-4. Start the Redis and DynamoDB databases
+4. Start the DynamoDB databases
 5. Initialize the test databases
 6. Serve the FastAPI application
 7. Serve the React frontend